We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 What are Black Spots in Diamonds?

-To see an example, check out the high-resolution image of this round-cut diamond that has a few black spots.
+To see an example, check out the high-resolution image of this round-cut diamond that has a few black spots within its table.

 It’s from the vendor where I bought my wife’s engagement ring.

-Black spots are of the most common blemishes, and almost every diamond will have some form of internal flaw.
+Black spots are one of the most common blemishes.

 Their visibility often depends on the lighting the diamond is under, as the diamond will reflect and refract light at different angles.

-Unlike other imperfections, the black spots in a diamond do not negatively impact the integrity of the gem.
-They don’t weaken the diamond.
+Unlike other imperfections, black spots don’t negatively impact the integrity of the gem or weaken it.

-Rather, they are part of its structural strength, and trying to remove them can weaken the gem (but more on that later).
+Rather, they are part of its structural strength, and trying to remove them can weaken it (but more on that later).

-But there’s a whole category called salt and pepper diamonds, where the black spots are part of its distinguishing features.
+There’s a whole category called salt and pepper diamonds, where the black spots are part of its distinguishing features, but this branding is often an attempt to sell diamonds that otherwise wouldn’t have interest from buyers because of the inclusions.

 A black spot doesn’t result in a specific grade.
-Instead, the gemologist takes into account its overall effect on the appearance, brilliance, and performance of the diamond, combined with other inclusions.
+Instead, the gemologist takes into account its overall affect on the appearance, brilliance, and performance of the diamond, combined with other inclusions.

 For example, a diamond could have several carbon flaws but still earn an eye-clean VS2 grade.
 That would demonstrate they have little to no affect on its quality.